resistbot/contact-officials/README.md

   * president.yml  # for the White House
   ... configs for other federal executives with web forms, as Resistbot adds support ...

+- us
+  * scotus.yml  # for SCOTUS
+  ... configs for other national levels with web forms, as Resistbot adds support ...

 - municipalities
   - NY
     - mayors